Emil-Gruenwald/GameDev/README.md

-# GameDev
+# Gaming Development
 We plan to make high quality and engaging games

 # Team Members and Roles
 * Edgar - Animator and Graphics
-* Elliot - Scripts and Coder
+* Elliott - Scripts and Coder
 * Emil - Coder and Manager
 * Cole - Sound and Scripts